gitavares/Angular5Studies/README.md

 ATTENTION!!!
 --> it would create a folder called 'dist'.
 The content of this folder is that one that should be on the app hosting.

+/* to build the app server, set 1 on index, because the angular-cli has the server info on index 1, right after index 0 corresponding to the app client */
+> ng build --prod --app 1

+/* On package.json I can configurate a run using any of the "scripts" config.
+Example bellow */
+> npm run build:ssr
+/* build:ssr is setting up on package.json on 01-ng-universal... project with this: "build:ssr": "ng build --prod && ng build --prod --app 1 --output-hashing=none" */

 /* imports redux to the application */
 > npm install --save @ngrx/store